New Zealand Certificate in Study and Employment Pathways

 • Description: This course develops tauira ability to apply Te Reo Māori me ōna Tikanga within their chosen career or field of study.
 Tauira will learn to confidently use karakia, prepare and recite mihimihi for professional and educational settings, and apply kupu, rerenga kōrero, kīwaha, whakataukī, and Māori sentence structures relevant to workplace and tertiary contexts.

-CEP402 Advanced Tertiary Study, Career and Computer Skills
+CEP402 Advanced Tertiary Study, Career and Computer Skills (15 credits)

 Course Type: Core